-ALX continued to strengthen and diversify its pipeline of energy metals projects by staking additional lithium properties in Quebec, Nova Scotia and Saskatchewan.
+ALX continued to strengthen and diversify its pipeline of energy metals projects by staking additional lithium properties in Quebec and Saskatchewan.
+At the Company's Bradley Lake Uranium Property in Saskatchewan's Athabasca Basin, field work yielded positive uranium sampling values.

-• Acquired additional claims in four new claim blocks named Cobra, Viper, Python East and Python West at the Company's Hydra Lithium Project ("Hydra").
+- Acquired additional claims in four new claim blocks named Cobra, Viper, Python East and Python West at the Company's Hydra Lithium Project ("Hydra").
 Hydra is located in Quebec's James Bay region, which has emerged as a significant lithium exploration district following the lithium discovery made by Patriot Battery Metals.
 ALX's mineral claims in the area now total 29,263 ha.
-Subsequent to the quarter ending December 31st, results from forty rock samples collected from outcrops yielded some anomalous values of pathfinder elements for lithium-bearing pegmatites.

-- Acquired a 100% interest in the Crystal Lithium property in northern Saskatchewan, which comprises 54 mineral claims in five claim blocks totaling 44,587 ha.
+During the quarter ending March 31st, results from forty rock samples collected from outcrops yielded some anomalous values of pathfinder elements for lithium-bearing pegmatites. - Acquired a 100% interest in the Crystal Lithium property in northern Saskatchewan, which comprises 54 mineral claims in five claim blocks totaling 44,587 ha.
 The project is located near historical lithium showings at Bailey Lake. - Acquired a 100% interest, subject to a 2.0% NSR, in the Reindeer Lithium property in northern Saskatchewan, which comprises 5 mineral claims totaling 13,239 ha.
-The property is prospective for lithium-bearing pegmatite mineralization in an underexplored area that has seen limited lithium exploration.
+The property is prospective for lithium-bearing pegmatite mineralization in an underexplored area that has seen limited lithium exploration. - A surface sampling program conducted at the Bradley Lake Uranium Property located near the northeast edge of the Athabasca Basin within the Grease River trend near the historic Fond du Lac uranium deposit returned geochemical values ranging from 0.08% U3O8 to 1.77% U3O8.